 However, I don’t think it’s helpful to be as specific.
 Unlike facial stubble, I do think chest stubble is seen as more of a nuisance and less of a style.

 Because of this, I’d rather define chest stubble in terms of how a man perceives it.
-If the hair on your chest is short and feels prickly, itchy, or irritated, you have chest stubble.
+If the hair on your chest is short and feels prickly you have chest stubble.

 Can You Prevent Chest Stubble?